5 Best iPad POS Systems for Small Businesses

 - Free subscriptions have limited customer support

-In April 2022, Square released a completely revamped version of its iPad hardware, Square Stand.
-This new version is more streamlined with card readers built directly into the frame and includes a customer-facing summary screen at checkout.
-Plus, the new version retails for $20 less than the old model at $149.
+In addition, Square offers various hardware devices, including a completely revamped version of its iPad hardware, Square Stand.
+This new version is more streamlined, with card readers built directly into the frame, and includes a customer-facing summary screen at checkout.
+The new version retails for $149, with the option to pay via monthly installments.

-Based on our evaluation, Square leads our list of iPad POS systems, earning a total score of 4.59 out of 5, with top marks for iPad POS-specific features and expert scores.
+Square leads our list of iPad POS systems, earning a total score of 4.59 out of 5, with top marks for iPad POS-specific features and expert scores.
 The only things keeping this comprehensive POS and ecommerce system from a perfect score are the lack of additional payment processing options and limited customer support for free users.
+Merchants wanting more payment processing options can consider Loyverse instead; more accessible customer support can be had with TouchBistro.

 Related: